 Increase the size of the contrast between the label and the nozzle background.
-A contrast ratio of at least 10 to 1 would increase the readability of the nozzle label under all lighting conditions.
+A contrast ratio of at least 10 to 1 would increase the readability of the nozzle label under

 3.1 The spray bottle is not comfortable to hold.